blacklabelops/volumerize/README.md

 # How It Works

 The container has a default startup mode.
 Any specific behavior is done by defining envrionment variables at container startup (`docker run`).
-The default container behavior is to start in demon mode and do incremental daily backups.
+The default container behavior is to start in daemon mode and do incremental daily backups.

 You application data must be saved inside a Docker volume.
 You can list your volumes with the Docker command `docker volume ls`.
 You have to attach the volume to the backup container using the `-v` option.
 Choose an arbitrary name for the folder and add the `:ro`option to make the sources read only.